angelinahung/TOC-Project-2017/README.md

 In this project, there are there usage of my chatbot: To list hotels in Tainan, movie theater timetable and Tainan one day tour.

 ## Descriptions
-First, I need to choose one of three option to ask my chatbot.
+First, I need to choose one of three options to ask my chatbot.

-My option:
+My options:
 1. `Hotels`
 2. `Movie theater`
 3. `Tainan sights`

-After the chatbot reply my messages, I can ask further questions related to the option.
+After the chatbot reply the message, you can ask next further questions related to your option.

 Here, I described the input scheme:
 1. **Hotels**